AdamMyers-ai/high-card-draw/README.md

   - _Cinzel_ - Google Fonts (used for headings and casino-style lettering)
   - _Montserrat_ - Google Fonts (used for buttons and UI text)
 - **Logo** created with AI image generation and customized for this project.
-- No external libraries or frameworks were used in the development of this project.
 - MDN Web Docs (https://developer.mozilla.org/en-US/)

 ## Play the game